Amalia Francisco, Interim Head of School

 New York University, M.A.
 English and American Literature

 University of Massachusetts, B.A.
-English Literature, Minor in Italian, summa cum laude
+English Literature, Minors in Italian and Creative Writing

 Wanda Matos, Office Manager